robertomsgomide/chess-gui-scanner/README.md

 • Screen overlay with 8×8 grid for pixel-perfect selection
 • Lightweight CNN recognizes every square (~0.9 M parameters)
-• Smart heuristics predict board orientation and side-to-move
+• Continuous learning – every manual correction can be stored as training data
 • Feature-rich editor with drag-and-drop, undo/redo, and position validation
 • Edit and Play modes with move recording and PGN export
-• UCI engine integration (Stockfish, Berserk, etc.) with navigable analysis lines
+• UCI engine integration (Stockfish, lc0, etc.) with navigable analysis lines
-• Continuous learning – every manual correction can be stored as training data
-• Works on Windows, Linux and macOS – **no internet connection required**
+• Works on Windows, Linux and macOS

 ---